IdleHandsApps/IHParallaxNavigationController/README.md

 ## Do To

-* Pull out TransparentNavBar into a seperate Pod as its really a seperate feature
+* Pull out TransparentNavBar category into a seperate Pod as its really a seperate feature